teerasej/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

     > **Note**: We will discuss **staging** later in the lab.

-7. In the lower left corner of the Visual Studio Code window, to the right of the **main** label, note the **Synchronize Changes** icon of a circle with two vertical arrows pointing in the opposite directions and the number **1** next to the arrow pointing up.
-Click the icon and, if prompted, whether to proceed, click **OK** to push and pull commits to and from **origin/main**.
+7. In the lower left corner of the Visual Studio Code window, to the right of the **main** label
+   - note the **Synchronize Changes** icon of a circle with two vertical arrows pointing in the opposite directions and the number **1** next to the arrow pointing up.
+   - Click the icon and, if prompted, whether to proceed, click **OK** to push and pull commits to and from **origin/main**.

 #### Task 2: Review commits